DankBlissey/Space-Invaders/README.md

 esc = quit

 ## State of project:
-Currently the emulator is running in black and white, in 3:4 aspect ratio as per the cabinet CRT screen.
+Currently the emulator is running with basic colour, in 3:4 aspect ratio as per the cabinet CRT screen.
 It does not currently have audio capabilities.
 ### Things to add:
-- Visual effects: colour overlays, a background, crt scanlines, etc
+- Visual effects: better colour overlays, a background, crt scanlines, etc
 - Audio

 Enjoy!